 Leader effectiveness is related to improving the quality of the work life of subordinates.
-The characteristics of the social exchange process in the workplace are shown in the relationship between transfor attional leadership and positive work attitudes from subordinates (such as job satisfaction and organizational commitment) due to the concept of justice theory.
-Leaders play an important role in improving the quality of subordinates work life through subordinates' perceptions of fairness in salary and benefits policies [59].
+The characteristics of the social exchange process in the workplace are shown in the relationship between transformational leadership and positive work attitudes from subordinates (such as job satisfaction and organizational commitment) due to the quality of employee work-life.
+This relationship can also be related to the concept of justice theory.
+Leaders play an important role in improving the quality of subordinates' work life through subordinates' perceptions of fairness in salary and benefits policies [59].
 According to Leitão et al. [47], the main parts of QWL include appropriate wages, a conducive working environment, adequate occupational health services, and reasonable working hours.
 The SDGs set many important targets for environmental protection and human well-being and are directly related to quality of life.
 A transformational leader can increase QWL, and good QWL will lead to good cooperative relationships between leaders and subordinates.

 Pio and Lengkong [36] spiritual leadership significantly improves the quality of employees' work-life.
 Effective transformational leadership practices will improve employee perceptions of life at work.
 Effective transformational leadership practices will improve employee perceptions of life at work.
-Individuals working in the operational and production parts believe that the quality of work a relates to fair wages, conducive working conditions, and respect between workers and management [34].
+Individuals working in the operational and production parts believe that the quality of work-life relates to fair wages, conducive working conditions, and respect between workers and management [34].
 Previous research shows the positive and significant influence of transformational leadership on the quality of work-life [34,62].
-This indicates that elements of transformational leadership consisting of individual consideration, intellectual stimulation, inspiration, motivation, and idealized influence contribute [10] ployees' work lives.
-In this research, it is hoped [52] transformational leadership practices in schools will be significantly related to improving the quality of teachers' work-life, so the second hypothesis (H2) in this study is formulated as follow [52]
+This indicates that elements of transformational leadership consisting of individual consideration, intellectual stimulation, inspiration, motivation, and idealized influence contribute to employees' work lives.
+In this research, it is hoped that transformational leadership practices in schools will be significantly related to improving the quality of teachers' work-life, so the second hypothesis (H2) in this study is formulated as follows.